 So, in Australia it seems our elected representatives are having trouble accepting that love is love and despite knowing that approximately 70% of Australians support changing the marriage act to include same-sex relationships (otherwise known as Equality) we are being ‘encouraged’ to ‘vote’ in a survey asking the question:

 The results of this expensive, farcical insult to humanity will be revealed at 11:30 am on 15 November 2017.
 The results are non-binding and our elected representatives will get the final say.
 Read this ABC news article about how this survey works.
+(UPDATE: The Result and outcome was Yes, with the first wedding happening on Dec 15 2017)

 For the record: I have marked the Yes box and returned my survey.
 I am in a ‘traditional’ relationship.
 We are married.